MIGHTE-lab/rsv_peak_timing/data/README.md

 # Data Directory

 This directory should contain the raw and processed data files used in the analysis.
-Only the initial NSSP and ILI datasets are included.
+Only a sample of the initial NSSP dataset is included.
+Instructions to obtain the other data sources are listed below.

 ## Required Directory Structure